-46. Mitchell v.
-Md.
-Motor Vehicle Admin., 148 A.3d 319 (Md.
-2016). the vanity plate number MIERDA, which is Spanish for "shit."
+Bonus question: which of these exclusions are constitutional?
+A full answer will need to wait for the (not-yet-written) First Amendment chapter, but as a foretaste, consider Mitchell v.
+Maryland Motor Vehicle Administration.47 John T. Mitchell, a resident of Maryland, applied for the vanity plate number MIERDA, which is Spanish for "shit."
 The state granted his application, but received a complaint about the plate two years later, which led it to rescind the plates under a state regulation which allowed it to deny or recall plates containing "profanities, epithets, or obscenities."
 The court upheld the rejection as being reasonable and viewpoint-neutral.
 But this decision was pre-Matal v.
-Tam and pre-lancu v.
+Tam and pre-Iancu v.
 Brunetti and may not survive them.